Quodatum/async/README.md

 ## Scope
 The following features are implemented or planned

-1. Execute XQuery string $xq asynchronously [DONE}
+1. [x] Execute XQuery string $xq asynchronously
-1. specify XQuery string to be executed on successfull execution of $xq [TODO]
+1. [x] specify XQuery string to be executed on successful execution of $xq
-1. specify XQuery string to be executed on failure of execution of $xq [TODO]
+1. [x] specify XQuery string to be executed on failure of execution of $xq
-1. specify delay before execution of $xq [DONE]
+1. [x] specify delay before execution of $xq
-1. list active tasks [DONE]
+1. [x] list active tasks
-1  cancel active task
+1. [x] cancel active task
-1. shutdown all tasks
+1. [x] shutdown all tasks

 ## Usage